davidc6/coding-challenges-py/README.md

-# Just a list of solutions to some simple algorithms in Python
+# A list of solutions to some simple algorithms in Python

 ## Strings